Complaint Navigator, Complaints and Practice Investigations

 - ability to make decisions independently and collaborate with internal staff and a variety of external stakeholders

 - excellent oral and written communications skills and the ability to communicate effectively with individuals at all levels of the organization

 - ability to work in Microsoft suite of services and to rapidly learn and engage with databases

 - open to giving and receiving feedback across the organization

 The College of Physicians and Surgeons of British Columbia has been recognized as one of BC’s top employers since 2011 and one of Canada’s top 100 employers since 2014.
 Our goal is to attract, develop and retain highly talented employees.
-We offer an excellent working environment, opportunities for personal and professional growth, and a comprehensive benefits package.
+We offer an excellent working environment including a hybrid work-from-home/in-office model, opportunities for personal and professional growth, and a comprehensive benefits package.

 Click here to download the position description.

 All applications for this position must be submitted via this page.

 Please read through all of the questions; you may wish to prepare your responses in a Word document before you start filling out the fields below.